Could your drinking be interfering with your prescription medications?

 - Between 2007 and 2010, the percentage of people who took at least one prescription medication within the past 30 days increased by 50%

-1 out of every 4 emergency room visits are because of alcohol-drug interactions.
+1 out of every 4 emergency room visits is because of alcohol-drug interactions.

 “Abusing alcohol & medication can be a sign of a deeper issue.
 We accept many insurance plans, take a look.”